Skip to content

 • Review the safety data sheets for molding and casting materials, then make and compare test casts with each of them (Group)

-We tested several materials available at the lab with Edu.
-We learned security practices and then we checked the data sheets for each material.
-Adrien collected all this information in this table and shared it with the group.
+During this week, we reviewed several molding and casting materials available at the lab with Edu.
+We focused on understanding safety practices and thoroughly examined the safety data sheets for each material.
+Adrien compiled all this information into a comprehensive table and shared it with the group.

 Product TINSIL 70-60 FOAM-IT 4 PLASTIL FS-20 EasyPlast 00-40 Acrylcast